Newport Pop Festival: The Newport Pop Festival 1968

 The first Newport Pop Festival was held at the Orange County Fairgrounds in Costa Mesa, California, on the weekend of August 3–4, 1968.
 It is believed to have been the first pop music concert with over 100,000 paid attendees.

 The 1968 event was originally scheduled to be held inside the Orange County Fairgrounds in an outdoor pavilion.
-The fairgrounds are on Newport Boulevard, just a short distance from Newport Beach (hence the name).
-The 1968 event's advance ticket sales were triple of what was expected, and it became evident that no area inside the fairgrounds could hold even 25,000 people, let alone the near 100,000 now predicted.
-In the last three days before the show, it was moved to one of the adjoining parking lots of the fairgrounds.
+The fairgrounds are on Newport Boulevard, just a short distance from Newport Beach (hence the concert name).
+The 1968 event's advance ticket sales were triple of what was expected, and it became evident that no area inside the fairgrounds could hold even 25,000 people, let alone the near 100,000 then predicted.
+In the last three days before the show it was moved to one of the adjoining parking lots of the fairgrounds.
 Fencing, staging, sanitation, and food concessions had to be organized within just three days.
-Fencing in some areas consisted of wire blankets and/or tarps thrown over as a visual block.
-People without tickets on the outside would "storm the fence" and got in for free.
-None of the commercial concessionaires were prepared for the event, and they all ran out of food and drink halfway through the first day.
+Fencing in some areas consisted of wire blankets and/or tarps deployed as visual blocks.
+People without tickets on the outside would "storm the fence" and get in for free.
+None of the commercial concessionaires were prepared for the event, and ran out of food and drink halfway through the first day.
 Water was provided throughout the event by garden hoses from inside the fairgrounds, but attendees had to provide their own containers and give up their viewing spot to reach the water.
-A broken water supply pipe provided a mud bath that a number of people jumped in, but people realized that the sun would bake the mud into a hard cover, so they stopped.
-There were plenty of porta-potties available at the rear of the hastily assembled "grounds."
-There was no shade in the primary viewing area, and partiers were sunburned.
-The weather was a typical August day in sunny Southern California.
+A broken water supply pipe provided a mud bath that a number of people jumped in, but people realized that the sun would bake the mud hard and stopped.
+Sanitary facilities were in the rear of the grounds.
+The weather was a typical August day in Southern California, and there was no shade in the primary viewing area; many in attendance were sunburned.
 Those without hotel reservations had no place to stay.
 However, city officials alleviated some of the problems by designating a 32 acre area of the fairgrounds as an emergency campsite.
 They also brought in portable toilets and water tanks.
-This particular event launched some of the problems rock festival promoters would face in the future.
+The event displayed some of the key problems rock festival promoters would face in the future.